BenjaminPollak/dot_files/README.md

 Dockerfile and Makefile are included so I can test this setup easily.

+# Prerequisites

+- Machine has `docker` installed
+- Machine has `make` installed
+- Primary user account is named `benjamin`

 # Testing with Docker

 Obviously you'll need docker installed.
 Then, follow the below instructions: